karesupriya08/ScoreBoard/README.md

 - homeTeamScore : The score of the home team (int).
 - awayTeamScore : The score of the away team(int).

+###MatchComparator class -
+Implements the Comparator interface.
+It is used to compare matches based on their total score and match ID.

 ### TestingCtrl class -
 TestingCtrl class provides main() to check the implementation of FootballScoreBoard class.